 Proof of measles immunity is required for all students born after January 1, 1957.
 This document must be on file with the Student Health Center in order for you to register for courses.
 Detailed instructions will be provided after enrollment confirmation.

 The majority of students who plan to take a math course at Western will need to take the Math Placement Test (MPT).
 If so, be sure to take the MPT at Summerstart or at the quarterly orientation program you attend.

-If you have have earned college credit during high school — through AP or IB exams and/or college coursework — it is your responsibility to insure that official college transcripts and/or scores are sent to the Office of Admissions as soon as possible and no later than July 15.
+If you have earned college credit during high school — through AP or IB exams, College in the High School, Running Start or other college coursework — it is your responsibility to insure that official college transcripts and/or scores are sent to the Office of Admissions as soon as possible and no later than July 15.
 Your high school will not send this on your behalf, a special request must be made by you to your college and/or testing agency.
-A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll and Western has received your official final transcripts.
+A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll.
 Every effort will be made to provide you with an initial transfer credit evaluation prior to course registration.
 Your initial transfer credit evaluation will generally not include any college coursework completed spring quarter.
 To ensure you can register for classes that may have prerequisite requirements, you are advised to bring unofficial copies of your transcripts to Summerstart.
 Transfer credit information can be found on our website.

 It is never too early to begin planning for your academic future and we encourage you to visit the Academic Advising Center as it includes information about the many academic resources available to Western students.
 You can view the General Course Catalog online as well.

 Campus Transportation Options